Parent Pay Parent Pay Search this website Open Mobile menu

 Reading ages will be used by the teacher when considering seating plans to ensure that there is support for the weaker pupils.
 In lower ability classes, activities will be differentiated to avoid long pieces of text and these could be broken down into smaller chunks in order to differentiate the learning.
 Marking and feedback should be used to address common misspelled words that do not appear in the scheme.

 In computing it is necessary to read pieces of computer programs, known as code.
 In the first instance, in Year 7, this code will be broken down and annotated thoroughly explaining what it says, what that code means and describing what it does for the computer system.
 In subsequent years, the pupils will be expected to annotate what they recognise and then have anything new explained and taught by the teacher.
-Pattern recognition is required, but mainly due to the colours and the layouts of the language used.
+Pattern recognition is required, but this is not usually of the text, it is of the colours and the layouts of the language used.

 The department does not generally use long passages of reading in teaching, but at times, the pupils will be given pieces of text to stick into their exercise books.
 It is important that the pupils are given time to read and ask any questions about the content of these pieces of text, but the teacher will always explain every aspect of the text on the board.
 Following the explanation, it is imperative that all teachers then give the pupils the further opportunity to ask any supporting questions.